 Updating a Public Law

-To find the current status of a very recent (1999 to present) law when you have the public law number, use the US Code Classification Tables below.
-For an early law, search one of the electronic versions of the United States Code AND check the Tables volume of USCA.
+To find the current status of a very recent law when you have the public law number, use the US Code Classification Tables below.
+For an earlier law, search one of the electronic versions of the United States Code AND check the Tables volume of USCA.